jdtsmith/eglot-booster/README.md

 ## Install/Usage

-Install directly from this repo via `package-vc-install`, or using e.g. `straight`.
+Install directly from this repo via `M-x package-vc-install` (pasting in this URL), or using, e.g. `straight`.
 Then, in your init, simply

 ```elisp
 (use-package eglot-booster